AistrCyrill/merchant-embeded-widget/README.md

-##An client third-party inteface to init and render Mechant HPP to an a page with custom style options.
+##An client third-party inteface to init and render Mechant HPP to an a clint page with custom options.